wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-governance/includes/know-your-data.md

  ![GDPR retention label for Outlook email](../media/retention-label-outlook-email.png)

 Content can have both a sensitivity label and a retention label associated with it, but not more than one of each.
-An example might be an Excel file with a sensitivity label of “Internal use only” and a retention label named “Employee Record”.
+An example might be an Excel file with a sensitivity label of "Internal use only" and a retention label named "Employee Record".

 ### Policies